Note: This blog was written by author Sarah Osman for Matador Network in paid partnership with TOURISM Santa Fe. Updated February 2023.

 If you fancy yourself a chef, visit the Santa Fe Olive Oil & Balsamic Co.
 Right in downtown, this small shop is home to a smorgasbord of olive oils and balsamic vinegars (including “New Mexican specialties”).
 There’s a tasting room, too, where you’re invited to go nuts.

-Chef-status or not, everyone should scope out the Santa Fe Farmers Market, if for nothing else but the scent of fresh-roasted chile, piñon, and breakfast burritos.
-It’s been running since 1968, and you’ll find it on Saturday mornings — all year long — in the Railyard.
+Chef-status or not, everyone should scope out the Santa Fe Farmers' Market, if for nothing else but the scent of fresh-roasted chile, piñon, and breakfast burritos.
+It’s been running since 1968, and you’ll find it open and bustling Saturday mornings all year long in the Railyard.

 For the kids